-- Exit signs will be conspicuously posted along evacuation routes.

-- A signal or alarm will be designated to initiate evacuation.

-- Personnel should de-energize tools and equipment and check the work area for fellow workers in need of assistance.

-- Evaluate stairs for safe passage before accessing.

-- Report any hazardous conditions that are known to exist within the building to your supervisor.

-- A site plan drawing will be developed for each project's evacuation plan.
-The drawing will clearly identify the following:

-- Building footprint

-- Primary and secondary assembly area points

-- Exits

-- Fire alarm pull stations or air horn locations

-- Site telephones

-- Stairs

-- Fire extinguishers

-- Layton Construction's project office

-- First aid kit locations

-- Emergency numbers
+This plan will be reviewed by all workers and posted with a site plan in prominent locations accessible to all.
+Project Name: Work Location: This is a project specific Emergency Action Plan communicating evacuation procedures, specific alarms, and assembly points, should an emergency evacuation become necessary because of severe weather, fire, hazardous chemical release, explosion, or other emergencies that could cause harm.
+It is each person's responsibility to familiarize themselves with evacuation routes, alarms, and assembly points in case an emergency evacuation of the work area is required.
+Caution: Evacuation routes, alarms, or assembly points may differ from one emergency to another.
+The implementation of a successful emergency response depends on thoughtful planning, training, and execution.
+Exit signs will be conspicuously posted along evacuation routes.
+A signal or alarm will be designated to initiate evacuation.
+Personnel should de-energize tools and equipment and check the work area for fellow workers in need of assistance.
+Evaluate stairs for safe passage before accessing.
+Report any hazardous conditions that are known to exist within the building to your supervisor.
+A site plan drawing will be developed for each project's evacuation plan.
+The drawing will clearly identify the following: Building footprint Primary and secondary assembly area points Exits Fire alarm pull stations or air horn locations Site telephones Stairs Fire extinguishers Layton Construction's project office First aid kit locations Emergency numbers MEDICAL EMERGENCY During the safety orientation, workers will be given information on how to summon medical assistance in case of a medical emergency.
+Everyone should know the following information: Emergency Phone Number: 911